agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

 ### `su`

-- Drop to an interactive `bash` shell in `termux` user context with priority set to termux bin and library paths with the default configuration.
+- Drop to an interactive `bash` shell as the `Termux app` user with priority set to termux bin and library paths with the default configuration.

 `tudo su`

-- Drop to an interactive `python` shell in `termux` user context with priority set to termux bin and library paths.
+- Drop to an interactive `python` shell as the `Termux app` user with priority set to termux bin and library paths.

 `tudo --shell=python --work-dir="~/" su`

-- Drop to an interactive `bash` shell in `termux` user context with priority set to termux bin and library paths with `/.tudo` directory as `tudo shell` home.
+- Drop to an interactive `bash` shell as the `Termux app` user with priority set to termux bin and library paths with `/.tudo` directory as `tudo shell` home.

 `tudo --shell-home="/.tudo" su`

-- Drop to an interactive `bash` shell in `termux` user context with priority set to termux bin and library paths with `/.tudo` as the shell home and termux home as the working directory.
+- Drop to an interactive `bash` shell as the `Termux app` user with priority set to termux bin and library paths with `/.tudo` as the shell home and termux home as the working directory.
 All paths currently in `$PATH` and `$LD_LIBRARY_PATH` are also exported.

 `tudo -LP --shell-home="/.tudo" --work-dir='~/' su`

-- Drop to an interactive `bash` shell in `termux` user context with priority set to termux bin and library paths, do not store history, export some additional paths in `$PATH` variable, pass additional options to the bash interactive shell starting including a different rc/init file and run some commands before running the bash shell like exporting some variables and running a script.
+- Drop to an interactive `bash` shell as the `Termux app` user with priority set to termux bin and library paths, do not store history, export some additional paths in `$PATH` variable, pass additional options to the bash interactive shell starting including a different rc/init file and run some commands before running the bash shell like exporting some variables and running a script.
 The value of the [`--shell-options`](#--shell-options) option is surrounded with double quotes and the [`--init-file`](#--init-file) option value passed in it has double quotes escaped to prevent whitespace splitting when its passed to `bash`.
 The [`--shell-pre-commands`](#--shell-pre-commands) option is instead surrounded with single quotes as an example and so doesn't need double quotes escaped but will require single quotes in commands to be escaped.

 `tudo --no-hist --export-paths="/path/to/dir1:/path/to/dir2" --shell-options="--noprofile --init-file \"path/to/file\"" --shell-pre-commands='export VARIABLE_1="VARIABLE_VALUE_1"; export VARIABLE_2="VARIABLE_VALUE_2"; /path/to/script;' su`